huggingface/datasets/metrics/comet/README.md

 `scores`: a list of COMET scores for each of the input sentences, ranging from 0-1.

-`mean_score`: the mean value of COMET scores `scores` over all tge input sentences, ranging from 0-1.
+`mean_score`: the mean value of COMET scores `scores` over all the input sentences, ranging from 0-1.

 ### Values from popular papers